Intensive Training : Amsterdam, 29 - 30 September 2018

-Strala is quite different from other schools and styles of yoga, and our faculty is also quite different, so what we're able to cover in our programs is completely new material from other intensive and 200 hour yoga trainings.
+Strala is quite different from other schools and styles of yoga, and our faculty is also quite different, so what we cover in our programs is all different material from other intensive, 200, and 500 hour yoga trainings.
 It makes a nice progression and addition to any previous studies.

 Alliances, Certification, and Work

-Strala is part of the global Yoga Alliance Professionals / Yoga Alliance UK, and they certify our 200+hour program.
+Strala is part of the Yoga Alliance Professionals, and they certify our 200+Hour and 300+Hour programs.
 They don't certify shorter programs, although our standards and approach are the same, and they count our intensives toward continuing education.

 We joined this alliance because they're working to evolve and adopt much higher standards than their American counterpart.
 They don't think all trainings should have uniform generic content, led by people without much experience or practical ability.
 Instead, they're looking to evolve certification that supports the best leaders in the world, to share what they know.
 This is important to us.

 Some employers look for alliance certification, but it's worth remembering that getting a job doesn't have so much to do with alliances, and YA in America particularly is just a marketing organization.
 It’s not able to provide quality standards, or exams for qualification like medical school.
 So just like any kind of work, getting a job relates mostly to being excellent at what you do, and lining up well with the person who is hiring.